ansys/ansys-tools-filetransfer/README.rst

    :alt: Black

-The Ansys filetransfer tool provides a simple gRPC API for moving files between a client and a server.
+The Ansys Filetransfer Tool provides a simple gRPC API for moving files between a client and a server.
 Its target use case are local Docker deployments, or simple remote deployments.